 Jeff Cohen began attending Habonim Dror Camp Galil in 1993 in Sayarim and didn't stop until he became Technical Director in 2004.
 In between, he was a member of Madatz 1998, Workshop 49, and a madrich to chanichim of all ages.
 He was a previous Camp Committee member until moving away in 2005, and is now a returning member having earned a law degree and having become a member of the bar.
 Jeff is an attorney who practices law in Philadelphia.

-Shana Hart grew up in Wilmington Delaware in a conservative family and attended a traditional shul (AKSE).
-She spent four summers at Ramah over night camp and a summer in Israel with them her Junior year in high school.
-She still remains close with some of her camp friends and has fond memories of camp.
+Shana Hart grew up in Wilmington Delaware in a conservative family.
+She spent four summers at Ramah overnight camp and a summer in Israel.
 When her son Isaac suggested overnight camp to her at the end of third grade, it was already too late for that summer.
 They attended an open house that summer and he was hooked with just one visit!
 He laid down in the middle of the field and didn't want to move.
-She knew at that moment he had found a home within Galil.
-Isaac has spend three summers now at Galil and every summer gets even better.
+Shana knew at that moment Isaac had found a home within Galil.
+Isaac has spent the past five summers at Galil and every summer gets even better.
 He has more friends from camp that he see throughout the year at the Ken events and can't wait for the next one to happen.
-He loves to come up to camp for spring and fall seminars and help out with the open houses.
-He can't get enough time at Galil.
-Shana always says, :a happy, smiling, dirty and tired kid at the end of the summer (when I pick him up) is one happy boy!!"
+He loves to go to camp for spring and fall seminars and help out with the open houses.
 Shana works at University of Pennsylvania.

 Arielle Wernick began attending Galil as a member of Chotrim '98.
 She loved camp so much that she continued as a camper and counselor for a total of 12 years.
 Arielle also participated in Workshop 55 before attending Ithaca College in Ithaca, NY.
-Arielle has been on the Camp Committee for three years and is currently serving as the board chair!
+Arielle has been on the Camp Committee since 2010 and is currently serving as the board chair!
 Arielle is thrilled to be leading a strong and excited board who care deeply about the present and future of Galil.
 Arielle works at The Vanguard Group.
 If you are interested in getting involved in one of the board's subcommittees, please contact Arielle.